How Much Compensation Can I Claim For A Road Accident?

 The fact is, no matter how attractive the amount sounds, whatever the insurance company offers is significantly less than the actual amount that is due to you.
 They may make it sound like they are looking out for your interests and are trying to save you the trouble of going to court where there is also the risk that you may lose the case and not get any compensation at all.

 There is no truth to any of this.
 No insurance company is interested in your welfare.
 In offering you an out of court settlement, they are only protecting their own interests because they know that going to court means they will have to pay out much more.
 Once you accept this offer, you will have to sign an undertaking forfeiting your right to seek any further compensation in court.
-This means if, at a later stage, you find that the amount you settled on is not enough to cover your medical expenses, you cannot now go to court and file a claim for more.
+This means that if at a later stage, you find that the amount you settled on is not enough to cover your medical expenses, you cannot now go to court and file a claim for more.

 If you are injured in a road accident, it is always advisable to get a personal injury lawyer who will protect your interests and work to get you the maximum amount that is due to you.
 You should not settle for anything less with the insurance company.